aery-chan/aerys-discord/rules.md

 ### §g:a
 Ground rule infractions will be punished in any way, decided by the [admin team](#noun-admin-team), appropriate for the severity of the infraction

+📝 Note: This does not apply for non-ground rules

+### §g:b
+Rule infractions will be punished by the [admin team](#noun-admin-team) based on two factors:
+* The severity of the infraction
+* How intentional the infraction is believed to be

+Punishment = Severity * Intention

+📝 Note: This does not apply for ground rules
+TODO: Have the community decide punishments instead of the [admin team](#noun-admin-team)

+### §g:b.2
+You cannot be punished for an infraction if it is believed to be unintentional

 ### §g:1
 Do not get the [admin team](#noun-admin-team) in legal trouble